 \subsection{Context length sensitivity of PLMs}

 While it is interesting to understand the global geometric features of PLM representation shape spaces, language models are known to encode contextual features of text which are hard to relate to the aforementioned measures.
 In order to better understand how structural context is encoded in PLMs, we use the graph filtration moment defined in Equation \ref{distance moment}.
-This measure indicates how similar the shapes of PLM representations are to their 3d protein structure counterparts.
-A value of 1 or above means that the PLM arranges all residues in a random point cloud, whereas lower values imply that 3d protein structure is encoded in the PLM representation.
+This measure indicates how similar the shapes of PLM representations are to their three-dimensional protein structure counterparts.
+A value of 1 or above means that the PLM arranges all residues in a random point cloud, whereas lower values imply that three-dimensional protein structure is encoded in the PLM representation.

-In Figure \ref{fig:protein context length} we show the graph filtration moments across all layers of the different ESM2 models on the SCOP protein classes.
+In Figure \ref{fig:protein context length} we show the graph filtration moments across all layers of the different ESM2 models on the SCOPe protein classes.
 The curves for shallow layers are more transparent than deep layers and the rightmost plot shows the minimum value across the filtration as a function of depth.
-Several peculiar patters arise throughout the filtration.
-The first thing to note is that larger models have a better similarity to 3d protein structure in their intermediate layers, but model size seems to have less of an impact at the last layer.
+Several peculiar patterns arise throughout the filtration.
+The first thing to note is that larger models have a better similarity to three-dimensional protein structure in their intermediate layers, but model size seems to have less of an impact at the last layer.